 Praying for the preservation of your baptismal innocence is a good habit for both you and your children.
 Also praying for the grace of a happy death and final repentance is another good habit.
 Today is a good day to renew baptismal vows and a simple and effective way of doing this is praying a fervent profession of faith such as the Apostles Creed.

-Besides attending Mass and praying the Rosary, these customs will engrain in your children a deep devotion to the Immaculate Conception of Our Lady.
-Do you have any fun Catholic family customs for this feast day?
-If so, we would love to hear about them.
-Post them in the comments section below.
+Besides attending Mass and praying the Rosary, these customs and other Catholic devotions will engrain in your children a deep devotion to the Immaculate Conception of Our Lady.

 We Respect Your Privacy.